Focus on investor’s political donations after bribery charge

 Lindberg’s money also supported four North Carolina Republicans in the U.S. House.
 The biggest beneficiary appeared to be Republican U.S. Rep. Mark Walker of Greensboro, whose campaign and committees backing him got more than $230,000.

 Most of that came from a $150,000 Lindberg contribution in February 2018, the only donation of that size from him listed on the Federal Election Commission website.
-Federal prosecutors said Lindberg made a $150,000 contribution to a political committee backing “Public Official A” on the same February 2018 date he learned the politician was willing to help sway Causey.
+Federal prosecutors said Lindberg made a $150,000 contribution to a political committee backing “Public Official A” on the same February 2018 date he learned the politician was willing to help sway Insurance Commissioner Mike Causey.

 Walker’s spokesman, Jack Minor, said Tuesday that he couldn’t confirm if Walker was “Public Official A,” but that Walker was never a target of the investigation.

+Federal prosecutors said Tuesday that Causey, a Republican, had alerted law enforcement voluntarily to help them uncover what they label a corruption scheme involving those who were indicted.

-One Democrat Lindberg backed was Causey’s predecessor, state Democratic Party chairman Wayne Goodwin.
+One Democrat Lindberg backed was Causey’s predecessor as commissioner, state Democratic Party chairman Wayne Goodwin.
 Lindberg gave almost $10,000 to Goodwin’s unsuccessful 2016 campaign and another $450,000 to a committee that produced pro-Goodwin commercials, state campaign finance records show.

 Goodwin did not respond to phone and text messages from The Associated Press on Wednesday but had a public relations firm issue a statement confirming that after his re-election defeat, Goodwin did work for Lindberg’s companies and other consulting clients.